Introduction / History

 The Koya live along the banks of the River Godavari in the Kammam district of Andhra Pradesh.
 They are also found in the states of Orissa and Chattisgarh.

 They are mainly agriculturalists but also work as daily labourers when they do not have work in their fields.
-They used to be primitive and often isolated, but of late they are slowly merging with mainstream Indian society and are seeing much development.
+They used to be isolated, but of late they are slowly merging with mainstream Indian society and are seeing much development.

 The Koya love socialising.
 They make use of every opportunity to meet their friends and relatives.
 A weekly market in each locality draws many people for this purpose, not just for selling and buying.
 Young boys and girls also use these socialising events to choose their life partners.

 Koyas were originally animistic in faith, but now take pride in a Hindu identity.
 During the early years of Christian work among the Koya, those who became Christians faced much opposition from the community.
 Actions against them included excommunication from the community and denial of access to the water source.
 Over a period of time, Christian Koya became accepted, though they mingle with others only during social gatherings, not for Koya religious festivals.

 Several Christian organisations are working among the Koya, providing literacy, medical and community development services along with evangelistic outreach.
 Several Koya churches have been established and many Koya Christians are being equipped through short-term Bible Schools to be evangelists in their own community.